 Amanda Holden Terrified By Haunting Act On Britain's Got Talent

-This article is more than three years old and was last updated in January 2020.
+This article is more than four years old and was last updated in January 2020.

 'Britain's Got Talent' judge Amanda Holden was given a paranormal experience she'll never forget live on the ITV show, when a scary ghost act pushed her to the limit of her fears.